Thailand International Headquarters (IHQ) Tax

 On 02 June 2016, Royal Decree (No 612) was gazetted, enhancing the tax exemptions for IHQs, by prescribing an exemption from Specific Business Tax on revenues derived from the provision of financial services.
-This Tax Law Guide has been updated for this new law.
+This Tax Insight has been updated for this new law.

-On 01 May 2015, Royal Decree (No 586) was gazetted, putting into effect the Government resolutions for the introduction of tax concessions for International Headquarters structures in Thailand.
-This Tax Law Guide summarizes the prescriptions in Royal Decree (No 586).
+On 01 May 2015, Royal Decree (No 586) was gazetted, putting into effect the Government resolutions for the introduction of tax concessions for International Headquarters (IHQ) in Thailand.

 An IHQ is a company incorporated under the laws of Thailand for the purpose of engaging in a business of: